stachu86/chrome-extension-page-/README.md

 * Ctrl - Left arrorw (decrementing [number])
 * Ctrl - Right arrorw (incrementing [number])

 This extension is very simple!
-It will not chceck if the file exist, there is no handling of trailing 0's mix of numbers and text in the file name.
+It will not chceck if the file exist, there is no handling of trailing 0's and mix of numbers and text in the file name.